nikydix/nikydixcom-7810d/Bee-Hive/index.md

 This Bee-Hive will be the place for that!

-I'll also do my best to send mini updates between my learning and digging, through semi-regular mini Garden Digest's so you can keep up with what's in season and what's just sprouting!
+I'll also do my best to send mini updates between learning and digging, through semi-regular mini Garden Digest's so you can keep up with what's in season and what's just sprouting!
 Sign up for the digest below.

 ---